Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

   The best is when anchors are placed in the opposite direction.

 - v5.1 decentralized.
 Working good, but data coming less frequently than in v6.
 Sometimes can happen deadlocks.
 But thanks to the delay in tags it resolves automatically.

+Another problem of decentralized system is that requests/data coming from tags are not evenly distributed, meaning that some data coming from some tags more frequently than from others.
+It even happen that one tag locks both anchors and do not allow other tags to communicate with anchors.

 # Nov 24, 2022